jonathlela/vast/trunk/VAST/README.txt

 VAST currently supports the following main SPS functions:
 (see "/common/VAST.h" for actual C++ header)

-join (position)            - joining the VAST P2P overlay at a virutal coordinate leave ()                   - leave the P2P overlay subscribe (area, layer)	   - subscribe 'area' to receive messages at a specified 'layer' publish (area, layer, msg) - publish a message 'msg' to an 'area' at the specified 'layer'
+join (gateway)             - joining the VAST P2P overlay created by a given 'gateway' leave ()                   - leave the P2P overlay subscribe (area, layer)	   - subscribe 'area' to receive messages at a specified 'layer' publish (area, layer, msg) - publish a message 'msg' to an 'area' at the specified 'layer'